-At the clinic, approximately 150 students perform psychotherapy under supervision with about 350 patients every year, as part of the Masters program in clinical psychology (in cognitive behavior therapy or psychodynamic therapy).
+At the clinic, approximately 150 students deliver psychotherapy under supervision with about 350 patients every year, as part of the Masters program in clinical psychology (cognitive behavior therapy or psychodynamic therapy).

-For clinical research it can provide not only therapy- and supervision rooms with an integrated video system, but also a secure web-based system for handling of clinical data as well as the integration of tools for doing online therapy.
+For clinical research the clinic can provide not only therapy- and supervision rooms with an integrated video system, but also a secure web-based system for handling of clinical data as well as the integration of tools for doing online therapy.

 We have about 1.200 students every semester on our courses and programmes, from bachelor's level to PhD level, and including a 5-year Master of Psychology programme, a Postgraduate Diploma in Psychotherapy programme, specialist's courses and more.